-3. Obtain “Vehicle Approval” if requested.
-You must have the following documentation approved:
+3. Obtain “Vehicle Approval”.
+You must have the following documentation approved.

-European Certificate of Conformity – This is issued by the car manufacturer and it shows that the cars technical characteristics meet the safety and environmental standards set by the EU.
+- European Certificate of Conformity – This is issued by the car manufacturer and it shows that the cars technical characteristics meet the safety and environmental standards.
 If your car has a valid certificate then authorities won’t be able to request any further technical documentation.